 - What questions would a researcher ask?

 - How would you know whether you had improved in this area?

-We’re already over half-way through this series!
+We’re now half-way through this series.
 So far, the strategies we’ve covered are:

 - Have lots of ideas